TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This history is by design limited to 14 days of history.
 It could be further restricted, or the uploaded data could add additional information.
 For instance, if the goal is to do forward tracing, and if the user experienced symptoms starting from a known date, it could be helpful to take advantage of the start of the "infectious period" (i.e., when the user could contaminate others) to remove records prior to that date.
-On the opposite, if the goal is to do backward tracing, it could be helpful to distinguish between the "infectious periode" (when the user could contaminate others) and "infected period" (when the user has potentially been contaminated), when known.
+On the opposite, if the goal is to do backward tracing, it could be helpful to distinguish between the "infectious period" (when the user could contaminate others) and "infected period" (when the user has potentially been contaminated), when known.
 The details of what to do exactly, as they depend on the Health Authority decisions, are out of scope of this specification.

 The frontend of the server: